zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 **Added**:

-- Added the multiple deletion of data sets and data set members feature.
 - Added the refresh data set member names option.
 You can now retrieve a new list of members from the mainframe.
 - Added the best practice documentation for error handling.
 - Added the developer guide for adding commands to core Zowe Explorer menus.